jfree/swtgraphics2d/README.md

 Overview
 --------
-A Graphics2D implementation that targets an SWT graphics context, allowing the use of Java2D code in SWT.
+**SWTGraphics2D** is an implementation of Java2D's `Graphics2D` API that targets an Eclipse Standard Widget Toolkit (SWT) graphics context, allowing the use of Java2D code in SWT applications.
 This class was originally developed as part of the JFreeChart project (http://www.jfree.org/jfreechart).
 It is now a standalone project.

 Include
 -------
-SWTGraphics2D is published to the Central Repository.
+**SWTGraphics2D** is published to the Central Repository.
 You can include it in your projects with the following dependency:

     <dependency>
       <groupId>org.jfree</groupId>